remlapmot/remlapmot.github.io/content/home/r-packages.md

   certificate_url = ""
   date_start = "2026-04-21"
   date_end = ""
-  description = "I was not one of the original authors of the parglm.
+  description = "I was not one of the original authors of the parglm package.
 It was removed from CRAN in January 2026.
 My colleagues use it alot.
 I emailed the original maintainer but they didn't reply.
 I fixed the three small issues and have got it reinstated on CRAN with myself as the maintainer.
 If the original maintainer would ever like to take over again I will happily pass it back to them."

 +++